 - Election Day: Pull into a Curbside parking space.
 A Poll Worker will come out to your vehicle to check you in and then bring you a ballot if you are eligible*.

 *Note: Curbside Voting is only available to those taking an oath and swearing (or affirming) that “because of age or physical disability” they cannot enter the polling facility.
 Anyone accompanying the elderly or disabled curbside voter who wishes to vote is required to vote inside (unless they, too, meet the curbside oath criteria).

 Voters with a disability or difficulty reading (due to language ability, vision, etc.) can ask for assistance from any person of their choice (except an agent of their employer or union).
 The assistant may not tell them who to vote for but should read (or translate) the ballot to them in its entirety.

 The Board of Elections office researches your registration history.
-If your eligibility to vote is verified, your ballot will be counted like a regular ballot and will be included in the official numbers on Canvass.
+If your eligibility to vote is verified and approved by the Board, your ballot will be counted like a regular ballot and will be included in the official numbers on Canvass.